 As usual in many cities, Christmas and New Year’s concerts are also important in Prague.
 The Prague Symphony Orchestra is usually in charge of both, playing classical repertoire and sometimes honoring some Czech composers.
 Its performances take place in emblematic buildings of the city, including the prestigious Rudolfinum’s Dvořák Hall (on December 25th from 8 pm), the Basilica of St. James (Bazilika sv.
 Jakuba Většího) or the Prague’s Municipal House Prague (January 1st from 7:30 pm).

-Finally, we remind you some expressions in Czech that may help you on your visit:
+Finally, here you have some expressions in Czech that may help you during your visit::

 Veselé Vánoce!
 (Merry Christmas!)